-- End-to-end software checksum is enabled by default for vSAN, but can be disabled on a per virtual machine or per object basis.
-Disabling vSAN checksum will typically only be done when checksum functionality is already provided by an application layer.
+- End-to-end software checksum is activated by default for vSAN, but can be deactivated on a per virtual machine or per object basis.
+Deactivating vSAN checksum will typically only be done when checksum functionality is already provided by an application layer.
 While the checksum operation does introduce some overhead, its performance impact is small, due in part to a dedicated in-memory cache. - Just as disk resources should generally be distributed relatively evenly across vSAN hosts, for the best performance virtual machines should also be distributed relatively evenly across those hosts.
-VMware DRS can help to achieve this (see "VMware Distributed Resource Scheduler (DRS)" on page 73). - Deduplication and compression, a pair of features available only on all-flash vSAN deployments, can dramatically reduce storage requirements, but with a moderate performance penalty.
-Because the performance impact is least significant with low-throughput workloads, read-heavy workloads, and small block sizes, workloads with these characteristics are especially well-suited to use this feature. - For further information about vSAN performance with deduplication and compression, see the vSAN 6.6 Performance Improvements paper (though written about vSAN 6.6, most of the content applies to vSAN 6.7. - RAID-5 and RAID-6 (also known collectively as erasure coding), features available only on all-flash vSAN deployments, can provide data protection with a relatively small performance penalty (due to high throughput capability of the all-flash storage).
-Replication (that is, RAID-1), however, still offers the best performance, but at the cost of significantly lower space efficiency. - For further information about vSAN performance with erasure coding, see the vSAN 6.6 Performance Improvements paper (though written about vSAN 6.6, most of the content applies to vSAN 6.7. - A few very specific workloads (certain configurations of Hadoop, for example) have some data replication built in.
-When running such workloads, you might choose to set Failures to Tolerate (FTT) to 0 (in other words, perform no data replication in vSAN). - vSphere 6.7 introduces a new vSAN Host Pinning storage policy for this purpose.
+VMware DRS can help to achieve this (see "VMware Distributed Resource Scheduler (DRS)" on page 76). - Deduplication and compression, a pair of features available only on all-flash vSAN deployments, can dramatically reduce storage requirements, but with a moderate performance penalty.
+Because the performance impact is least significant with low-throughput workloads, read-heavy workloads, and small block sizes, workloads with these characteristics are especially well-suited to use this feature. - RAID-5 and RAID-6 (also known collectively as erasure coding), features available only on all-flash vSAN deployments, can provide data protection with a relatively small performance penalty (due to high throughput capability of the all-flash storage).
+Replication (that is, RAID-1), however, still offers the best performance, but at the cost of significantly lower space efficiency. - A few very specific workloads (certain configurations of Hadoop, for example) have some data replication built in.
+When running such workloads, you might choose to set Failures to Tolerate (FTT) to 0 (in other words, perform no data replication in vSAN). - vSphere 6.7 introduced a new vSAN Host Pinning storage policy for this purpose.
 The new policy is available only by request, however, and is not included in the standard version of vSAN.